saumsh100/newFrontend/README.md

 ## Running Tests

-To run all unit tests (including the existing frontend): `npm run test:jest`
+To run all unit tests (including the existing frontend): `npm run test`

 **note** the tests are broken for the frontend and we are looking for a volunteer to get them fixed ;)